rajatdiptabiswas/classification-north-south-indian/README.md

 - vanishing/exploding gradients
 - degradation problem (accuracy first saturates and then degrades)

-To address these problem, authors of the ResNet architecture came up with the idea of skip connections with the hypothesis that the deeper layers should be able to learn something as equal as shallower layers.
+To address these problems, authors of the ResNet architecture came up with the idea of skip connections with the hypothesis that the deeper layers should be able to learn something as equal as the shallower layers.
 A possible solution was to copy the activations from shallower layers and setting additional layers to identity mapping.
 These connections were enabled by skip connections.

 <p align="center">
   <img width="35%" src="https://github.com/rajatdiptabiswas/classification-north-south-indian/blob/images/neural-network-architectures/resnet.png">